addamant-team/addamant-demo/README.md

 This section contains examples of our frontend code using React. <br>

-We use many different tools, but choose the right stack based on the task.
+We use many tools, but choose the right stack based on the task.
 We use functional programming and follow SOLID, DRY, and KISS patterns.
 If you want to know more.
 Here is what we use to build our apps

 :tophat: React / Next  <br>